ShivamTechX/Echoo/README.md

     ```

 2.  **Set up the Backend:**
-    * Navigate to the backend directory:
+    * Navigate to the main directory:
         ```bash
-        cd backend
+        cd echoo
         ```
     * Install the dependencies:
         ```bash